 The parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings within the Grievance Process, if they so choose.
-The parties may select whoever they wish to serve as their Advisor as long as the Advisor is eligible and available.25
+The parties may select whoever they wish to serve as their Advisor as long as the Advisor is eligible and available.25 who chooses an Advisor who is also a witness in the process creates potential for blas and connect of interest.
+A party who chooses an Advisor who is also a witness can anticipate that issues of potential blas will be explored by the hearing Decision-Maker.

 Choosing an Advisor who is also a witness in the process creates potential for bias and conflict of interest.
-A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing Decision-Maker.
+A party